Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting

 The experimental details are briefly summarized here.
 Further details are given in the Appendix.

 \bgroup \arraystretch{1}

 \egroup

 \paragraph{Reference models} We compare EnCQR with EnbPI and QR.
 All methods are based on the same underlying regression algorithms.
-Additionally, we include the SARIMA model as a baseline, which represents one of the most traditionally used time series forecasting models.
+Additionally, we include the SARIMA model as a representative of traditional statistical models for time series forecasting.
+SARIMA is meant to be a baseline rather than a competitor of EnCQR.
+As it cannot model heteroscedasticity, it produces PIs that are not adaptive and are valid only under restrictive assumptions.

 All models are designed to construct multi-step probabilistic forecasts in the form of 90\% PIs, i.e.\ $\alpha = 0.10$.
-Specifically, PIs for the next 24 hours of each day in the test sets are constructed using the observations from the previous 168 hours.

 \paragraph{Regression algorithms} We perform experiments with quantile random forest (QRF) and QRNNs as the underlying regression algorithms.
 Given the prominence of NNs in recent time series forecasting research, we decided to use two different QRNN architectures: Temporal Convolutional Network (TCN)~\cite{chen2020probabilistic}, and Long Short-term Memory Neural Network (LSTM)~\cite{wang2019probabilistic}.